Online M.Ed. in Educational Psychology: Emphasis in School Counseling

-The Masters program in Educational Psychology with an emphasis in School Counseling prepares highly qualified individuals as school counselors.
-We believe that well-trained school counselors play an integral role in the academic and personal development of K-12 students The program is entirely online in both asynchronous and synchronous formats.
+Our master’s program emphasizing School Counseling prepares highly qualified individuals for careers as school counselors.
+We believe that well-trained school counselors play an integral role in the academic and personal development of K-12 students.
+This program is entirely online in both asynchronous and synchronous formats.

 To be admitted to a graduate program, you must apply to the department of Educational Psychology and Texas A&M University.